eos-amsterdam-rnd/design_proposals/NFC_cards_for_blockchain_use.md

 happening in the presense of shopkeeper).
 Also this identification needs to be possible in an offline, isolated environment.

-The encryption AES-128 key is a combination of the 7-byte UID field and a PIN number that is known to the user only.
+The AES-128 encryption key is a combination of the 7-byte UID field and a PIN number that is known to the user only.

-The protected area contains a user ID (such as eosio account name), and a digital certificate of trusted authority confirming the identity.
+Protected area on the card contains a user ID (such as eosio account name), and a digital certificate of trusted authority confirming the identity.

-Once the user taps the terminal with the NFC card, the terminal asks for the PIN.
-Then using the card UID and the PIN, the terminal derives the AES-128 password and retrieves the encrypted data.
+Once the user taps a terminal with the NFC card, the terminal asks for the PIN.
+Then using the card UID and the PIN, the terminal derives the AES-128 password and retrieves encrypted data.

 Once the authentication has been successful, the terminal can perform an action on the blockchain, such as timestamping the user presence.